The Devil's Due

 Mephistopheles and the Faust Legend

-Mephistopheles is the Devil’s right hand and appears in the Faust legend as a black dog which follows Faust home and then turns to human for, tempting him into selling his soul to the devil.
-This is Erwin Schott as Mephistopheles in the e recent production of Gounod’s Faust performed at the Royal Opera House in London in 2019, exactly where Holmes has just seen the same opera in 1890.
+Mephistopheles is the Devil’s right hand and appears in the Faust legend as a black dog which follows Faust home and then turns to human form, tempting him into selling his soul to the devil.
+This is Erwin Schott as Mephistopheles in the recent production of Gounod’s Faust performed at the Royal Opera House in London in 2019, exactly where Holmes has just seen the same opera in 1890.

 The Royal Italian Opera

 This was the name in 1890 for what is now known as The Royal Opera House in Covent Garden.
 It is still very much as it was in Holmes’s time, and here is a picture of it in 1897, just nine years after this story takes place.